alangrainger/share-note/docs/notes/Managing your notes.md

 ```
 ````

-{: .important }
+{: .warning-title }
+> Important
+>
-You need to make sure to paste as plain text.
+> You need to make sure to paste as plain text.
 If you don't know how to do that, change to [Source Mode](https://help.obsidian.md/Editing+and+formatting/Edit+and+preview+Markdown#Editor+modes) first before pasting.

 Note titles are truncated at 28 characters.
 You can change that on the third line by changing the value in the `truncate` function.